 As an additional feature of our reconstruction, our use of likelihood based gap filling also assigned likelihood scores for many of the reactions in the reconstruction.
 These confidence scores quantify the probability of a given reaction being part of the metabolic reconstruction on a scale of 0-1 and provide a new metric of evaluating our confidence in the reconstruction.
 We can then use the scores to quickly hone in both on reactions that lack genes and gene-associated reactions with low gene homology as possible targets for future experimental investigations and for expanding upon and improving the existing reconstruction.

-Model prediction of the essentiality of electron bifurcation in hydrogenotrophic methanogenesis
+Model prediction of electron bifurcation essentiality in hydrogenotrophic methanogenesis

 Methanogenesis from H2 and CO2 has often been represented as a linear pathway with heterodisulfide reduction as the final step.
 Our model incorporates the more recent depiction of methanogenesis as a cyclical process (58), in which heterodisulfide reductase is still the final step but follows a different energy conservation mechanism.
 In cytochrome-containing methanogens, this reaction is mediated by methanophenazine-dependent membrane-bound heterodisulfide reductase (HdrDE) (10, 11).
 However, the non-cytochrome containing obligate hydrogenotrophs do not contain the membrane associated hemoprotein HdrDE but, instead, use a cytoplasmic three-subunit HdrABC complex that lacks heme, but contains flavin adenine dinucleotide (FAD) (59–61).
 FAD-containing enzymes have been increasingly recognized as sites for electron bifurcation, coupling an exergonic reaction with an endergonic reaction in a two-step electron transfer (62, 63).
 As shown in Figure 2, HdrABC mediates the coupling of exergonic heterodisulfide reduction with endergonic reduction of ferredoxin (12, 64), which is used for CO2 reduction via Fwd, thereby linking the last to the first step of methanogenesis in a cyclical fashion (58).